praj0080/CST8913/Lab6/lab6.md

 # Lab 6 - Refactoring a Legacy Customer Order Management System for Cloud-Native Deployment on Azure
 ## Objective
-This lab aims of this lab is to update a **Customer Order Management System** that is now running on a Windows Server 2019 virtual machine as a monolithic web application.
-Refactoring it into a cloud-native architecture with Microsoft Azure services is the aim in order to increase cost-effectiveness, scalability, and resilience.
+This laboratory The purpose of this lab is to update a **Customer Order Management System** that is currently operating in the form of monolithic online application on a Windows Server 2019 virtual machine.
+The goal intends to boost cost-effectiveness, scalability, and robustness by refactoring it toward a cloud-native design utilizing Microsoft Azure services.

 ## Scenario
-Order processing, inventory control, and customer orders are all handled by a company's **Customer Order Management System**.
-On a single Windows Server 2019 virtual machine in Azure, the application currently operates as a monolith web application.
-With the goal to increase scalability, performance, and maintainability, the organization would like to migrate to a cloud-native solution.
+A business uses a **Customer Order Management System** to manage inventory, process orders, and manage customer orders.
+Currently, the application functions as a monolith web application on a single Windows Server 2019 virtual machine around Azure.
+To improve scalability, efficiency, and accessibility, the company is considering transitioning to a cloud-native solution.

 ## Refactored Architecture
 ### **Challenges with the Existing Setup:**